vuejs/eslint-plugin-vue/docs/rules/no-restricted-component-options.md

 - `name` ...
 Specify the component option name or pattern, or the path by its array.
 - `message` ...
 Specify an optional custom message.

+## :rocket: Version

+This rule was introduced in eslint-plugin-vue v7.0.0

 ## :mag: Implementation